5 Stocks To Buy When The Tide Goes Out

 It is very tempting to jump in and buy when the market sells off rapidly.
 However, history has proven you have time to wait for the tide to recede to a level where you can see "who is swimming naked".

-Some companies stock won't be impacted much at all.
+Some companies' stock won't be impacted much at all.
 In fact, some will outperform the broader markets.
 I believe this will be the case with Amazon and Walmart.

 Other companies are going to feel the effects of the virus long after quarantines are over; likely causing investors headaches.
 However, these companies are fully clothed and ready to ride the next wave to success.
 Facebook, Google, and Disney should be closely monitored for accumulation as the valuations will likely get more attractive in the coming months.